Seniors in High School

 in your MyHarper Portal starting in February.

-By January 15 – Submit your 7th semester high school transcript (Optional, but highly recommended)
+After first semester of Senior Year – Submit your 7th semester high school transcript (Optional, but highly recommended)

 - Submitting your 7th semester transcript may satisfy the College Ready requirement.
 Unofficial transcripts are accepted and can be sent to email@example.com, as long as the transcript shows your full name.
 Be sure to include your Hnumber in the email you send.